storacha/specs/w3-ucan.md

 ### Proposal

-We propose extension to the core [UCAN] specification and define `ucan/attest` capability, that enables an [authority] to attest that linked [UCAN] delegation is valid.
+We propose an extension to the core [UCAN] specification and define a `ucan/attest` capability, that enables an [authority] to attest that a linked [UCAN] delegation is valid.

-This effectively allows distributing verifiable cache records to interested principals so they could include those in subsequent invocations and take advantage of optimizations they unlock.
+This effectively allows distributing verifiable cache records to interested principals so they can include those in subsequent invocations and take advantage of the optimizations they unlock.

 #### Cached Verification

-For example verifier could issue an attestation for the [UCAN] chain it validated and hand it back to the caller.
-In subsequent calls caller could include an attestation to take advantage of more optimal execution.
+For example, a verifier could issue an attestation for the [UCAN] chain it validated and hand it back to the caller.
+In subsequent calls the caller could include an attestation to take advantage of more optimal execution.

 #### Proof chain compaction

-Just like in the above scenario except not only caller can take advantage of more optimal execution they could also transfer proof chain up to a proof they have attestation for reducing size of the payload.
+Just like in the above scenario except not only can a caller take advantage of more optimal execution, they can also transfer a proof chain up to a proof they have an attestation for, thereby reducing the size of the payload.

 #### Out of bound verification

 Attestations CAN be issued as a part of authorization process.
-For example [UCAN]s issued by [`did:mailto`] require out of bound authorization flow in which service sends confirmation email to the user.
-If user confirms through a link in the email service issues an attestation declaring that [UCAN] has been verified.
+For example [UCAN]s issued by [`did:mailto`] require out of bound authorization flow in which a service sends a confirmation email to the user.
+If the user confirms through a link in the email, the service issues an attestation declaring that the [UCAN] has been verified.

 ### Notes on compatibility

-Attestations effectively are a cache records that if provided enables certain optimizations, when not provided, correct implementation SHOULD fallback to a less optimal path.
+Attestations are effectively cached records that, if provided, enable certain optimizations.
+When not provided, correct implementations SHOULD fallback to a less optimal path.

-Implementations that do not support this extension will simply disregard attestations in the proof chain as irrelevant and just under less optimal path.
+Implementations that do not support this extension will simply disregard attestations in the proof chain as irrelevant and just take a less optimal path.

 ### IPLD Schema